 Classes focus on specific issues and/or topics of interest in Art History.
 Previously ARTH 285.
+Student option grading.

 Individual Project In Art History (1)

 Individual project in a specific area of art history.
 By arrangement with instructor.
 Prerequisite: Instructor permission, based on evaluation of student's educational and work experience.
 Mandatory decimal grading.